crwlrsoft/url/README.md

 ```

 The static `parse` method of the `Url` class provides a convenient way to
-create a new instance and then access all of it's components separately.
+create a new instance and then access all of its components separately.

 ```php
 // Accessing url components via method calls